ROCm/gpufort/python/gpufort/translator/implementation_details.md

 While `pyparsing` subtrees are created via `<pyparsing_grammar_object>.parse_string(<statement_str>)`, tokens identified via `util.parsing` are translated explicitly into tree nodes via appropriate constructors.
-A `pyparsing`-based translation can be rather slow.
-This is the reason why we replace more and more pyparsing parse expressions by dedicated parse routines from the `gpufort.util.parsing` package.
+(We noticed that a `pyparsing`-based translation can be rather slow.
+Therefore, we began replace more and more pyparsing parse expressions by dedicated parse routines from the `gpufort.util.parsing` package.)
 While the OpenACC to OpenMP translation relies on a `pyparsing` grammar for all directives, the OpenACC to HIP conversion relies only on the directives associated with compute constructs and not with directives that are translated to OpenACC runtime calls.